Buy on bookshop.org

 I reread it again in 2022 not long after we had our son (the child I am the father of, to phrase it like an Anarresti) and I’ve found it affects how I think about child rearing.
 That along with some of the things that Noam Chomsky talks about in Understanding Power about authority.

 There are so many good, thought provoking passages in this book.
-It really rewards subsequent re-readings.
+It really rewards subsequent re-readings. *I’ve never understood people who don’t want to read a book more than once.
+You probably watch movies more than once.
+What’s the difference?

 An Ambiguous Utopia